 For more information on the rules for reporting a car accident in California, you can refer to California Vehicle Code sections 20000 through 20018.

-States do not generally have any laws on whether -- or when -- policyholders who get into a car accident should report the accident to their automobile insurer, and California is no exception.
+States don't generally have any laws on whether—or when—policyholders who get into a car accident should report the accident to their automobile insurer, and California is no exception.

 However, every automobile insurance contract requires the policyholder to report a car accident to the insurer very soon after the fact.
-The sooner the insurer knows about the accident, the sooner it can start trying to defend the claim.
-If the insured fails to report an accident within a reasonable period of time, the insurer may deny coverage in connection with the crash.
-An insurance company could define a “reasonable period of time” as being as little as a day or two, depending on the circumstances of your accident.
+The sooner the insurer knows about the accident, the sooner it can start investigating the claim.
+And if you don't report the accident within a reasonable period of time, the insurer may deny coverage in connection with the crash.

-If you share part of the fault for causing a car accident, state laws differ significantly when it comes to how your claim is affected.
+If you share part of the fault for a car accident, state laws differ significantly when it comes to how your claim is affected.
 In California, you can recover compensation from any other at-fault party, regardless of the degree of your own fault.
 BUT any compensation you recover will be reduced by your percentage of fault.
-In legalese, this makes California a "pure comparative negligence" state.
+In the language of the law, this makes California a "pure comparative negligence" state.

-So, how is this "pure comparative negligence" rule applied in the real world?
-Not only do California judges and juries follow it in a court-based lawsuit (should your case get that far), but you can be sure that a car insurance claims adjuster will look to California's comparative fault rules when figuring out how much your claim might be worth.
+Not only do California judges and juries follow this rule in court (should your lawsuit get that far), but you can be sure that a car insurance claims adjuster will look to California's comparative fault rules when figuring out how much your claim might be worth.

 Car insurance is certain to play a part in any claim that's made after a car accident.
-California, like most states, requires the owner of a motor vehicle to maintain a certain amount of insurance coverage -- or otherwise demonstrate financial responsibility in case an accident occurs -- in order to operate the vehicle legally on the state's roads and highways.
+California, like most states, requires the owner of a motor vehicle to maintain a certain amount of insurance coverage—or otherwise demonstrate financial responsibility in case an accident occurs—in order to operate the vehicle legally on the state's roads and highways.
 So, understanding the California auto insurance rules is essential to any potential car accident case.
-For details, read up on California car insurance rules and requirements.
+For details, read up on California's car insurance rules and requirements.